A Scanner Darkly (film): Casting

 For the dual roles of Arctor and Fred, Linklater thought of Keanu Reeves.
 However, Linklater figured that the actor would have been reluctant to make another science fiction film after making The Matrix trilogy.
 Robert Downey Jr. was attracted to the film when he heard Reeves was going to star and Linklater to direct.
 He thought that the script was the strangest one he had ever read.
 Linklater wrote the role of Freck with Rory Cochrane in mind.
 The actor was interested but did not want to recreate his role in Dazed and Confused.
 Both Woody Harrelson and Winona Ryder agreed to appear in the film based on the script.
 Reeves and Ryder agreed to work for the Screen Actors Guild scale rate plus any back-end profits.
-As with Linklater's earlier Waking Life, controversial conspiracy theorist and broadcaster Alex Jones has a small cameo as himself.
+As with Linklater's earlier Waking Life, controversial conspiracy theorist and broadcaster Alex Jones has a small cameo.

 Principal photography

 Linklater assembled the cast for two weeks of rehearsals in Austin, Texas before principal photography began in order to fine-tune the script.
 The result was a fusion of Linklater's writing, the novel and the actors' input.
 To prepare for their respective roles, Cochrane came up with his character five minutes before he got on the elevator to work; Downey Jr. memorized his dialogue by writing it all out in run-on sentences, studying them and then converting them to acronyms; and Reeves relied on the book, marking down each scene in the screenplay to the corresponding page.

 Principal photography began on May 17, 2004, and lasted six weeks.
 Arctor's house was located on Eric Circle in Southeast Austin.
 The previous tenants had left a month prior to filming and left the place in such a state that production designer Bruce Curtis had to make few modifications so that it looked like a run-down home.
 The filmmakers had looked at 60 houses before settling on this one.
 Linklater shot a lot of exteriors in Anaheim, California and then composited them into the Austin footage in post-production.
 Since the live action footage was to be animated over later, makeup, lighting and visible equipment, like boom mics, were less of a concern.
 However, cinematographer Shane Kelly carefully composed shots and used a color palette with the animators in mind.
 Sometimes, they would show up to tell Kelly what they needed.
 Because the movie was being shot digitally and then animated, occasionally actors forgot they would later be animated as they worked through a scene.
 Robert Downey Jr. noted that he completely forgot the scene would later be animated as he worked through several takes in order to produce the smoke ring that would be featured in Barris' first closeup shot.

 Extensive on-set footage of the filming of A Scanner Darkly was featured in a UK documentary about Richard Linklater directed by Irshad Ashraf and broadcast on Channel 4 in December 2004.